Paraguayan Navy

-The Paraguayan Navy (Armada Paraguaya) is the maritime force of the Armed Forces of Paraguay, in charge of the defense of Paraguay's waters despite not having direct access to the sea.

-It has gone to war on two occasions: the War of the Triple Alliance (1864–1870) against Brazil, Argentina, and Uruguay, and the Chaco War (1932-1935) against Bolivia.

-Although Paraguay is a landlocked country, it has a strong naval tradition by virtue of the fact that it has access to the Atlantic Ocean through the Paraguay–Paraná rivers.
-The Paraguayan Navy has twelve bases.
-The main base is the Puerto Sajonia in Asuncion, followed by Bahia Negra, Ciudad del Este, Encarnacion, Salto del Guaira.
+The Paraguayan Navy (Armada Paraguaya) is the maritime force of the Armed Forces of Paraguay, in charge of the defense of Paraguay's waterways.
+It has gone to war on two occasions: the War of the Triple Alliance (1864–1870) against Brazil, Argentina, and Uruguay, and the Chaco War (1932–1935) against Bolivia.
+Although Paraguay is a landlocked country, it maintains a strong naval tradition due to its connections to the Atlantic Ocean through the Paraguay–Paraná rivers.
+The Paraguayan Navy has twelve bases, with its main base in Puerto Sajonia in Asunción, followed by Bahia Negra, Ciudad del Este, Encarnacion, Salto del Guaira.
 It also has aviation facilities in Puerto Sajonia.